-In Fig.~\ref{fig:case-studies}, we report the average received signal power obtained by optimizing the RIS through $Z$-, $Y$-, and $S$-parameters.
+In Fig.~\ref{fig:case-studies}, we report the average received signal power obtained by optimizing the RIS through the $Z$-, $Y$-, and $S$-parameters.
 In the case of group- and forest-connected RISs, the group size is $N_G=4$.
 The schemes ``w/o Mutual Coupling'' are obtained by setting $\mathbf{Z}_{II}=Z_0\mathbf{I}$.
 Besides, the schemes ``w/ Mutual Coupling'' in Fig.~\ref{fig:case-studies-a} are obtained by modeling $\mathbf{Z}_{II}$ as follows: its diagonal entries are set to $Z_0$, assuming perfectly matched RIS elements, while its off-diagonal entries are modeled as in \cite{li23-3}, considering the RIS antennas being dipoles with length $\ell=\lambda/4$ and inter-element distance $d=\lambda/4$, where $\lambda=c/f$ is the wavelength with frequency $f=28$~GHz.
 We make the following observations.

-\textit{First}, BD-RIS outperforms single-connected RIS in the presence of mutual coupling because of its higher flexibility, in agreement with \cite{li23-3}, and also with no mutual coupling since Rayleigh small-scale fading is considered \cite{she20,ner23-1}.
+\textit{First}, BD-RIS outperforms single-connected RIS in the presence of mutual coupling because of its higher flexibility, in agreement with \cite{li23-3}, and also in the absence of mutual coupling since Rayleigh fading is considered \cite{she20,ner23-1}.

 \textit{Second}, the presence of mutual coupling between the RIS elements increases the performance, in accordance with \cite{akr23}.
 We observe this gain for all the considered RIS architectures by assuming that the RIS mutual coupling matrix $\mathbf{Z}_{II}$ is perfectly known during the optimization process.